Sudan: Darfur Regional Authority launched

-The BBC's James Copnall in Khartoum says fighting in Darfur, where an UN-African Union peacekeeping mission is deployed, has died down since 2006 - but the region is still extremely insecure.'Rebels to be freed'
+The BBC's James Copnall in Khartoum says fighting in Darfur, where an UN-African Union peacekeeping mission is deployed, has died down since 2006 - but the region is still extremely insecure.

 Mr Bashir formally inaugurated the Darfur Regional Authority (DRA) in the regional capital Fasher, dancing for the crowds and waving his ceremonial swagger-stick in the air.

 Once the music stopped, he announced the release of all prisoners from the Liberty and Justice Movement (LJM), which signed last year's Doha agreement.

 But the gesture was not extended to the three major rebel movements which rejected the deal.

 "It is not acceptable for Darfuri people to live in the camps.
 We want all the people in the camps to return to their villages," AFP news agency quoted the president as saying, promising "peace, security and services".

 Critics believe the DRA, tasked with implementing the Doha deal, shares many of the weaknesses of the previous Darfur administration, a product of the 2006 Abuja peace deal.

 The one rebel signatory in 2006, Minni Minnawi, later went back into rebellion, leading one of the three main groups not to have signed the Doha agreement.

 The DRA will be made up of government nominees, members of civil society and representatives from the LJM.

 Its leader, Tijani Sese, has been named the head of the DRA.